 Did you know:

-- Many carriers will not take responsibility for loss or damage if a warehouse signs off clean on a POD, so it is important, before signing off, to note the condition of the cargo.
+Many carriers will not take responsibility for loss or damage if a warehouse signs off clean on a POD.
+It is critical, before signing a POD, to note the condition of the cargo.
 Claims are usually time-barred, unless filed within a few days (standards vary by carrier).
 So alert your carrier to possible damage immediately.
 The best way to do this is by signing the delivery receipt notating damage!
 And be specific, for example, 8 glasses broken, 10 boxes crushed (Make ensure that you have the correct boxes or pallet count).

 Shippers who rely on suppliers to furnish cargo insurance or who rely on their carriers to take responsibility for losses may be in for a big surprise.
-Protecting your investments by insuring your goods provides peace of mind.
+Protect your investments by insuring your goods, and provide peace of mind.

-Foreign suppliers and their forwarding agents often tack on placement fees to the insurance costs.
-Those added fees often inflate the cost of insurance well beyond market pricing for the same coverage purchased in the United States.
+Foreign suppliers and their forwarding agents often add on additional fees to the insurance costs.
+Those added fees inflate the cost of insurance well beyond market pricing for the same coverage purchased in the United States.
 Find out how much you’re really paying and then compare quotes received from BOC International.

-Importers relying on their suppliers to arrange insurance run the risk of having inadequate insurance coverage.
+Additionally, when other parties arrange insurance, you run the risk of having inadequate insurance coverage.
 Cargo insurance policies can vary widely in levels of coverage, deductibles and special restrictions.
-Ask your supplier for a complete copy of the insurance policy or for a certificate of insurance detailing all the policy terms and conditions
+Ask for a complete copy of the insurance policy or for a certificate of insurance detailing all the policy terms and conditions.

-Importers are encouraged to make certain their suppliers use insurers with a favorable financial rating supplied by a respected financial rating service.
+At least make certain the insurer being used has a favorable financial rating supplied by a respected financial rating service.
 BOC’s insurance company, underwriters at Lloyd’s of London, has an A.M.
 Best financial rating of A (Excellent).

 Ask your supplier for a list of insurance claims adjusters contracted by the insurance company.
 Adjuster and surveyor networks approved by Lloyd’s of London and AIMA are among the most credible.
 BOC has a vested interest in your insurance needs and will directly handle cargo claim documentation requirements to ensure prompt processing and timely settlement.